AnusreeSenthil-52/AnusreeSenthil-52/README.md

-# 👋 Hi, I'm Anusree S
+# 👋 Hello, I'm Anusree Senthil

 🎓 Third-year Electronics and Communication Engineering student.
 🔬 Passionate about Embedded Systems, VLSI Design, and the real-world applications of Digital Systems.